 San Francisco-based moviemaker and film preservationist Daniel Kremer, author of Sidney J. Furie: Life and Films and currently in production on the new documentary Sidney J. Furie: Fire Up the Carousel,will premiere his new movie Overwhelm the Sky February 10 at San Francisco IndieFest.
 Other book projects moving toward completion are Joan Micklin Silver: From Hester Street to Hollywood and Susan Sontag on Film.
-In this conclusion of a two-part essay, he gets personal and probative about a powerful period romance now on Twilight Time hi-def Blu-ray.
+In this conclusion of a two-part essay (part one can be read here), he gets personal and probative about a powerful period romance now on Twilight Time hi-def Blu-ray.

 In his diary, Schlesinger wrote during the pre-production of Yanks (1979), “I have a very strong feeling that, whatever the outcome of this picture, whether it’s commercially successful or not, I’m making the right move at this point in my career.”
 In hindsight, he later expressed to his biographer William Mann, “It made me very nostalgic, to go home to England to make another film.”